 You can also garnish wages from someone’s employer.
 This can get complicated, so it’s best to hire a lawyer.
 There are a lot of steps, and they all must be done perfectly and in order.
 It’s unbelievable how hard it can be to get paid once you have an order.

-The debtor can also apply to the court to get rid of the garnishment order if it’s causing too much of financial hardship.
+The debtor can also apply to the court to get rid of the garnishment order if it’s causing too much financial hardship.
 It’s also possible to seize someone’s car.
-It will then be sold at public auction.
+It will then be sold at a public auction.
 It’s often very expensive for a plaintiff to do this.

 A lien against the title of a property is often the easiest way to get paid.
 You have to renew the registration every two years.

 You can also hire a collections agency which will cause credit problems for the debtor.
 Most collections agencies will take a percentage of the money owed.

 Debtors can also sometimes go to jail for 20 days if they are not taking court seriously.